Markers tested: APOE, MTHFR genes

 Why with Us?

-7 reasons to order an APOE Genetic Risk test kit from RxHomeTest.com:
+Reasons to order an APOE & MTHFR Genetic Risk test kit from RxHomeTest.com:

 Still wondering where to get an APOE and MTHFR Genetic test?

-- Each at-home health test from RxHomeTest.com includes a physician’s prescription and review of the final results.
-All orders include a detailed report with your genetic test results explained clearly in a manner that you can understand.
+- Each at-home health test from RxHomeTest.com includes a detailed review of the final results.
+All orders include a easy-to-read report with your genetic test results explained clearly in a manner that you can understand.
 If you believe you might be observing a cognitive decline or has a family history, this low cost is test is the best way to find out.

-- RxHomeTest.com is one of the best places to test as we process your tests at some of the best CLIA-Certified labs that other physicians use but no lab or doctor visit is required.
-So rest assured that your is being processed in a world class lab.
+- RxHomeTest.com is one of the best places to test as we process your tests at some of the best CLIA-certified labs that other physicians use but no lab or doctor visit is required.
+Rest assured that your is being processed in a world class lab.